-Seasonal changes are the common cause of structural cracks given how high temperatures often cause materials to expand.
-As temperatures cool down during colder months, these materials are likely to contract.
+Seasonal changes are the common cause of structural cracks, given how high temperatures often cause materials to expand.
+Conversely, as temperatures cool down during colder months, these materials are likely to contract.

 Will Cracks Devalue My House?

-If left untreated, cracks can be quite severe that they hold the ability to compromise the building’s structural integrity.
+If left untreated, cracks can be pretty severe that they hold the ability to compromise the building’s structural integrity.
 Therefore, it is not surprising that wall cracks can devalue the house being surveyed.

 What are the Benefits of Crack Stitching?

-This is also a process that offers the least disruption as well as a very effective and permanent solution.
-Crack stitching also holds the potential to offer an effective solution even in brittle materials and once installed provides flexibility to the mortar.
+This is also a process that offers the least disruption and a very effective and permanent solution.
+Crack stitching also holds the potential to offer an effective solution even in brittle materials and, once installed, provides flexibility to the mortar.